World Cup 2026 Fixtures

 South Africa at World Cup 2026

 South Africa is back at the soccer World Cup after 16 long years in absence.
-It will be Bafana Bafana’s first appearance since 2010 and their first successful qualification campaign since 2002, which makes it very different from their host appearance in 2010.
+This is Bafana Bafana’s first appearance since 2010 and their first successful qualification campaign since 2002, which makes it very different from their host appearance in 2010.

 At the 2026 FIFA World Cup, South Africa have been placed in Group A alongside the Korea Republic, Czechia, and Mexico.
-This is by no means an easy group, but it is not impossible either.
-So, on paper, the team will have a rough time, but also a realistic chance to continue.
+This was by no means an easy group, but South Africa has completed the group campaign scoring a win, a draw and a loss.

 South Africa 2026 FIFA World Cup Qualification – Caf Group C